 However, despite the clear need to provide HIPAA training “to each new member of the workforce” and when “functions are affected by a material change in policies or procedures”, the guidelines provided by HIPAA are limited.

-How can you be compliant without adequate guidelines?
+How can you be compliant without adequate information?

-The lack of guidelines provided by HIPAA leads to frustration amongst many employers.
-How can they ensure their employees are being HIPAA compliant if there are instructions on how to comply?
+The lack of information in the HIPAA text leads to frustration amongst many CEs and BAs.
+How can they ensure employees are being HIPAA compliant if there are few instructions on how to comply?
 Though annoying, there is a deliberate purpose for this.
-Developments in technology are so rapid it is likely that instructions on security practices will be outdated within a year.
-Thus, by including terms such as “addressable requirements”, HIPAA does not need to be continually updated.
+Developments in technology are so rapid it is likely that instructions on security practices will become outdated quickly.

 Training and HIPAA Compliance: Top Tips